 See the history of the project and view changes from versions at the moment you need it on both the web and mobile apps.

-There’s a column right were the north wall of conference room 505 was originally.
-I need to see how large it was originally to figure out how much space we’ll loose in the corridor.
+There’s a column right where the north wall of conference room 505 was originally.
+I need to see how large it was originally to figure out how much space we’ll lose in the corridor.

 I need to see how many iterations of a drawing we’ve had.

 You can add project locations to your drawings - then when you drop a pin on a plan, the location will automatically be added to the post as well.
 You’ll also be able to search through your plans by location - so you can see a list of all plans on the 2nd floor, for example.

 Click that same Edit button and then the Location edit button.
 You’ll see a list of any locations that have already been set up and be able to add a new one if necessary.

 Tags are used at the revision level rather than the drawing level.
 Users will typically add the bulletin number to each revision as it comes in and is approved.

 You can add or edit tags for any of your drawings.
 On the bottom left of the edit drawing panel, you’ll see a drop-down box, which will expand your list to show the version history of each drawing (even if there is only one drawing).
 On the bottom right, you’ll see the option to Add or Edit a Tag.